First Timers Guide: 5 Things to Consider When Planning Your Trip to Patagonia

 Santiago To Punta Arenas and Puerto Natales

-Punta Arenas to Puerto Natales (Torres del Paine)
+Punta Arenas to Puerto Natales / Puerto Natales to Torres del Paine

-Everyone planning a visit to Torres del Paine must pass through the backpacker town of Puerto Natales, and there are several ways to get there from Punta Arenas.
+If you're planning on hiking the famous W Trek and wondering how to get to Torres del Paine, you should know this: everyone planning a visit to the National Park must pass through the backpacker town of Puerto Natales (about an hour's drive to Torres del Paine), and there are several ways to get there from Punta Arenas.

 Fly - A short 25-minute hop from Punta Arenas lands at Gallardo Airport (PNT), 6 miles from the town of Puerto Natales.
 Flights into here have been sporadic at best but that's rumored to change as plans to expand it unfold.
 But for now, SKY Airlines offers flights a few times per week in the high season through the end of February.